nickserv/danamccurdy.com/_posts/2017-08-02-what-we-are.md

 But in the world of spirit,
 right and wrong
-are merely fever visions;
+are only fever visions;
 our separation,
-only a bad dream.
+just a bad dream.

 Beyond these delusions,
 we are the same,